-I am looking forward to seeing beautiful photos of your special pets and people!
-Submit photos to firstname.lastname@example.org.
+I am looking forward to seeing beautiful photos of your special pets!
+Submit photos to

 USE A GOOD QUALITY CAMERA.
-Make sure the camera has high enough resolution that can take photos of size 4 megapixels or larger.
+Make sure the camera has high enough resolution that can take large photos.
 Upload the original size photo, and do not resize.

 ENSURE GOOD LIGHTING It’s best to take photos in daylight, outdoor conditions.
 Avoid direct sunlight.
 Avoid evening times and dark shadows.
 Ensure correct exposure, so that the photos are neither too bright nor too dark.
 Avoid posing the pet on brightly colored backgrounds, try white or neutral surroundings.
-The color of bright objects, like a red carpet reflects on the fur of the pet giving an incorrect color in the photo and same in the model.
 Avoid using built-in flash.

 FRAME PHOTOS CORRECTLY.
 Avoid long shots.
 Ensure that whole of the body is framed with little background around it.
 This utilizes the full resolution of the picture.